-- Once cooled, use a 1-inch heart-shaped cookie cutter to cut out hearts.
-Set aside while preparing the cupcake batter.
+- Once cooled, use a 1-inch thick heart-shaped cookie cutter to cut out hearts (I recommend a cookie cutter that is 1-inch thick and that is around 2 to 3 inches wide)*.
+Set the hearts aside while preparing the cupcake batter.

 - Fill the cupcake tins at least 1/3 of the way with the cupcake batter.
 Place the hearts in the middle, making sure the bottoms are touching the bottom of the tin.
 Gently spoon additional batter around the top part of each heart.
 (The hearts will be still be sticking out on top before and after baking).

 - Bake for 10-12 minutes.
 Begin checking the cupcakes at 10 minutes.

 - Remove the cupcakes from the tin and allow to cool completely on a cooling rack.